 The program includes clinical experience in all phases of dentistry while rotating through departments at University of Pittsburgh School of Dental Medicine and private dental offices.
 View Dental Assisting in the College Catalog | Gainful Employment Disclosure

-Expanded Functions Dental Assisting, Certificate
+Expanded Functions Dental Assisting, AAS and Certificate

 Basic Application Process - Health Professions